sebinkooooo/OTOC-Cyclone-Prediction/readme.md

 run nextstep_comapriosn and access json to see that we only are able to predict chaos and not actual cyclone movements (implied - not a redflag)

 run plot functions to plot these comapriosns and access images in /plot folder

+to generate all plots from paper run plot_master.py